Baked Bacon Recipe – How to Bake Bacon Two Ways

 - Preheat oven to 400ºF.
 Line a rimmed baking pan (half sheet pan) with foil, using a couple layers, so the edges of the pan are covered as well (this prevents the grease from going under the foil).
 Parchment paper may be used instead if you prefer.

 - If you prefer, you can place the uncooked bacon on a wire rack, set on the foil-lined rimmed baking sheet.
-Spray the rack lightly with cooking spray.
+Spray the rack lightly with cooking spray (see note).

 - Lay bacon on the foil or on the rack, in a single layer, not overlapping slices.

-- Bake for 15-25 minutes or until it reaches desired crispness.
+- Bake for 15 to 25 minutes, depending on how thick the bacon slices are, or until the bacon reaches desired crispness.
 Rotate pan once during cooking so bacon cooks evenly.
 Keep an eye on it because it goes from not done to burnt pretty quickly.

 - Using tongs, carefully remove bacon from baking sheet and place on a paper towel lined plate to drain.